-Keyword mapping is a process where you assign the researched phrases to specific pages on your site.
+To map keywords means to assign the researched phrases to specific pages on your site.
 What's the use of a keyword map?
 This is not merely a planning process.

 Have you heard about keyword cannibalization?
 To put it short, if several pages of your website are relevant to the same search query, these pages will compete with each other in SERPs for rankings.
-As a result, the chances of these pages to get to the first search pages become lower.
+As a result, the chances of these pages getting to the first search pages become lower.

 On the one hand, a keyword map helps you avoid cannibalization and ensure that the keywords are used consistently, and all your pages rank for the right keywords.
 On the other hand, mapping also makes it easier to detect page-specific issues.

 For building a keyword map, the difficulty of a keyword is ultra-important as it largely determines how likely each of your pages is to rank well in the SERPs.
 The trick is to use the indicator in combination with the page's SEO authority so that you can target more 'difficult' terms with more authoritative pages.

 Scores under 33 are more likely to perform better for search.
 Those that vary from 34-66 are a bit tricky but still deserve to be on the list.
 Those that are above 66 are definitely not our bros and go to trash with no regrets.

 In the Keyword Map module, pick a keyword and switch to the difficulty tab.
 Click the Update button, and you will see your website's page which ranks for the given keyword in a certain search engine and underneath the list of your top 10 competitors.

 Now, let's see an example of how to assign keywords to landing pages in the project and build a keyword map for a website.

 1. In the Keyword Map submodule, select the keywords or topic buckets that you'll be targeting with a single landing page.